 All three major credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
 Fair Isaac and Cooriginally developed this score. .
 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
 While each of the models considers a range of data available in your credit report, the differences aren't huge; each agency uses the following in building your credit score:

-- Credit History - Have you had credit for years, or for a short time?
+- Your Credit History - Have you had credit for many years, or for just a short time?

-- Balances on your Credit Cards - How many accounts?
+- Credit Card Balances - How many accounts?
 How much do you owe on your accounts?

-- Requests for Credit - How many times have lenders pulled your credit report for the purpose of lending you money?
+- Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?

 Each of these factors is assigned a value and a weight.
 The results are added up and distilled into a single number.
-Credit scores can be as low as 300 and as high as 800.
-Higher scores are better.
-Most home buyers in the current environment have a score above 620.
+FICO scores can be as low as 300 and as high as 800.
+Higher is better.
+Most home buyers have a score above 620.

-To improve your FICO score, you've got to get the reports that the agencies use to build it.
-Of course, you need the score as well.
-Fair Isaac, the corporation that offered the first FICO credit score, sells credit scores on myFICO.com.
-It's inexpensive to quickly get your FICO score from all three reporting agencies, along with your credit report.
-Also available are information and tools that help you analyze what actions might have the greatest impact on your FICO score.
+To raise your credit score, you must get the reports that the agencies use to build it, and of course, you need the score itself.
+Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
+For a reasonable fee, you can quickly get your FICO from all three agencies, along with your credit report.
+Also available are information and tools that help you improve your FICO score.

-You can get a free credit report once a year from the three major credit reporting agencies at AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and inexpensive.
+You can get a federally-mandated free credit report every year from all three agencies at AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and very inexpensive.

-Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.